We are proud of the standard of dress at Selby High School and insist on high standards of appearance.

 - Shirts/blouses must be tucked into trousers or skirts.

-- Hats and caps are not allowed in school (except on medical grounds, or for outside use on non-blazer days).
+- Hats and caps are not allowed in the school building except on medical grounds or for outside use when the weather is sunny or cold.

 - Students who arrive to school with clothing items, jewellery, or nails that do not comply with the policy will be given an opportunity to make the right choice and comply.
 Further refusal will be dealt with in line with the behaviour policy.
 Parents/carers/guardians need to be aware that this rule also applies to any kind of body piercing and, therefore, need to carefully consider the timing if they give permission to their child to have a piercing.
 In some cases the long summer holiday break may be the only time that allows the ‘healing period’ to be achieved in order to meet these requirements in school.

 The following will not be allowed in school: